Levminer/authme/README.md

 # Authme

--   A simple 2FA cross platform app for desktop built with Electron and Node.js.
+### A cross platform simple two-factor authentication app for desktop.

 # How to use